YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda08/README.md

 - **free tier Docker users** are limited to 200 pull requests per 6 hours
 - a **paid subscription** will give you access to much more

-The impact for Lab on Demand users is that they are potentially not going to be able to pull images, ie upgrade Trident or create an application.
+The impact for Lab on Demand users is that they are potentially not going to be able to pull images, ie upgrade Trident (to a version under 25.10) or create an application.
 This chapter will guide you through different steps to manage this situation...

+**Note that Trident 25.10 images are also now available on the Quay repository (https://quay.io/organization/netapp), which does not have the same requirements or limits.** Quay is a repository managed by RedHat.

-First, you are going to create your own Docker Hub user directly on the following link [https://hub.docker.com/].
+After reading this chapter, you will decide if you need to create your own Docker Hub user, which can be done directly on the following link [https://hub.docker.com/].
 Obviously, you dont need to create a new user each time you use this lab on demand.
 This is done once & for all.

+If you only use images that are stored on different repositories, this may not be necesary (for now).

-In order to find out how many pull requests you have, you can find the information [here](1_Pull_Requests).
+In order to find out how many Docker Hub pull requests you have, you can find the information [here](1_Pull_Requests).

 Also, you need to understand what triggers an image to be pulled from a repository.
 (cf https://kubernetes.io/docs/concepts/containers/images/).